Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

 \subsection{A more complex teacher}

-In a next step, we compare the behaviour of the two models in Fig. $\ref{fig1}$ to a ``deep" re-uploading architecture in Fig. $\ref{fig3}$ with many repetitions of encoding gates.
-We choose Fig. $\ref{fig3}$ to be the teacher and the perceptron models in Fig. $\ref{fig1}$ to be the students.
-In Fig. $\ref{fig3}$, we show a characteristic result for the prediction maps.
-The re-uploading quantum model (student 2) manages to learn the basic characteristics of the teacher's architecture contrary to the dissipative QP (student 1) which learns a very simplified version of the data structure.
-This is due to the number of the encoding gates of the student architectures.
+Next, we compare the behaviour of the two models in Fig.~$\ref{fig1}$ (Students) to a ``deep" re-uploading architecture in Fig.~$\ref{fig3}$ (Teacher) with many repetitions of the encoding gates.
+In Fig.~$\ref{fig3}$, we show a characteristic result for the prediction maps.
+The Student - RU learns the basic features of the teacher's architecture contrary to the Student - QP which learns a very simplified version of the data structure.
 As mentioned earlier, the number of encoding unitaries determine the function complexity that can be learned \cite{schuld2020effect}.
-Therefore, the teacher with four pairs of encoding gates generate a more complex data structure compared to the ones that the student of the dissipative QP and re-uploading quantum model can learn with one and two pairs of encoding unitaries, respectively.
+Therefore, the teacher with four pairs of encoding gates generate a more complex data structure compared to the ones that the student of the QP and RU can learn with one and two pairs of encoding unitaries, respectively.
 If we train the students on the binary valued outputs, we reach accuracy scores approximately equal to $0.8$ for both students, because the topology of the prediction maps of the students and the teacher with binary labels are very similar (see Appendix \ref{add_plots} Fig.~\ref{fig7A-all}).
 Therefore, the accuracy score does not allow to determine which student learns the teacher more accurately.
-But the prediction maps for this characteristic example (see Fig. \ref{fig3}) shows the better performance of the re-uploading quantum model (student 2).
+But the prediction maps for this characteristic example (see Fig. \ref{fig3}) shows the better performance of the Student - RU.
 Even more, the loss curves, and specifically the average loss curves, support this claim.
-As we can see from Fig. \ref{fig3}, the average loss curve for student 2 (blue dashed line) over 10 realizations of the teacher is much lower than the average loss curve of student 1 (black dashed line).
-Finally, the calculation of the average relative entropy supports this claim, since it is equal to $0.15$ and $0.11$ for the dissipative QP (student 1) and the re-uploading quantum model (student 2), respectively.
+As we can see from Fig.~\ref{fig3}, the average loss curve for Student - RU (blue dashed line) over 10 realizations of the teacher is much lower than the average loss curve of Student - QP (black dashed line).
+Finally, the average relative entropy is equal to $0.15$ and $0.11$ for the Student - QP and the Student - RU, respectively and enhances this statement.